esphome/esphome-docs/components/sensor/ppd42x.rst

 Note the colors in the photo above are different from the wire colors available from other sources (like Grove).

 The P1 output is used to measure particles between 1um and 10um.
-The P2 output (with the threshold pin unconnected) is used to measure particles between 2.5um and 10um.
+The P2 output (with the P5 threshold pin unconnected) is used to measure particles between 2.5um and 10um.
-To read the sensor, the total time that the P1 or P2 signal is low (measured in microsends) is used to determine particle concentrations.
+To read the sensor, the total time that the P1 or P2 signal is low (measured in microseconds) is used to determine particle concentrations.

 .. code-block:: yaml